IONIAN ISLANDS YACHT CHARTERS IN GREECE

 Zakynthos is home to the world-famous Shipwreck Beach (Navagio) which is an exotic beach embracing an old shipwreck boat called Panayiotis on its shore.
 This locale is one of the most photographed in all of Greece; its delightfully soft white sand, sheer white cliffs, bright blue waters and of course the rusting wreckage on the shore lend to being pictured thousands and thousands of times.
 One can only arrive here by sea making it even more mystical.

-Ithaca, the mythological island of Odysseus and his birthplace, It has a treasure trove of secluded beaches and Filiatro, Sarakiniko and Agios Ioannis being some of the best organized beaches to come and discover by your own private charter yacht.
+Ithaca, the mythological island of Odysseus and his birthplace, offers has a treasure trove of secluded beaches with Filiatro, Sarakiniko and Agios Ioannis being some of the best organized beaches to come and discover by your own private charter yacht.
 Venture inland and visit the Medieval Greek Monastery, Moni Taxiarchon or the Monastery of Panagia Kathariotissa at the top of a mount with breathtaking views.

 Read more about Ithaca in a Captain’s interview here.

 Lefkada island, another of the seven major Ionian islands, has nine satellite islands surrounding it.
 One of these is the island of Aristotle Onassis family.
 It boasts 117 kilometers of coastline.
 Two of it’s most popular beaches, Porto Katsiki and Egremni Beach are surrounded by cliffs but easily accessed by yacht.
 The capital, Lefkada, which surrounded by a canal and lagoon, is full of alleys, paved pedestrian zones and lovely squares dotted with cafes.
 The island has monasteries, churches, water-falls and pristine beaches to come and explore.